reflectoring/reflectoring.github.io/_posts/2020-10-31-manage-jdks-with-sdkman.md

 Do you want java 15.0.1.j9-adpt to be set as default?
 (Y/n):
 ```

-If we run now again `sdk list java` we should be able to see which versions we have installed:
+If we run `sdk list java` again now, we should now see the `installed` status in the version we have just installed:
 ```text
 ================================================================================
 Available Java Versions